light year

 One light year is equal to 9 460 730 472 580 800 m, or approximately 9.46 petametres.

-The length of one light year in metres is calculated by multiplying the speed of light in vacuum, c, by the number of seconds in one Julian year:
+The length in metres of one light year is calculated by multiplying the speed of light in vacuum, c, by the number of seconds in one Julian year:

 1 \mspace{4mu} \text{ly} = (299 \mspace{4mu} 792 \mspace{4mu} 458 \mspace{4mu} \text{m} \mspace{4mu} \text{s}^{-1}) \mspace{4mu} (31 \mspace{4mu} 557 \mspace{4mu} 600 \mspace{4mu} \text{s})\\ \\ 1 \mspace{4mu} \text{ly} = 9 \mspace{4mu} 460 \mspace{4mu} 730 \mspace{4mu} 472 \mspace{4mu} 580 \mspace{4mu} 800 \mspace{4mu} \text{m}